weaveworks-codespaces/kubernetes-in-codespaces/grafana-cloud/README.md

 # create the monitoring namespace
 kubectl apply -f grafana-cloud/namespace.yaml

-# wit for pods to start
+# wait for pods to start
 kubectl get pods -A

 # change to the grafana-cloud directory